SchmitzHorst/spring-angular-hetzner-template/README.md

 ### Frontend (http://localhost:4200)

-Angular application with routing to backend API.
+**Status:** Minimal placeholder HTML.
+Full Angular application to be developed.

+The template provides the infrastructure and backend.
+You'll build the Angular frontend locally and deploy it.

 ## Deployment